PostgreSQL Connection String¶

 Important Notes¶

-- The schema parameter is appended only when it is not 'public'.
+" in examples. - Schema handling: The schema parameter is only appended when it is not "public".

-- The sslmode parameter is appended only when it is not 'disable'.
+- SSL mode: The sslmode parameter is appended only when not "disable".
+Choose the correct mode according to your server's TLS configuration.

 Troubleshooting¶